sidduloni/nodejs-interview-questions/README.md

 ## S.No 51 What is Absctract class in javascript
 **Ans** Absctract class contains one or more abstract methods within it.
 An abstract method is a method that can only be declared but has no implementation to it.

+## S.No 52 What is fork in nodejs
+**Ans** The fork() allows the separation of computation-intensive tasks from the main event loop

+## S.No 53 How to communicate between different components in Angular
+**Ans**
+In Angular, you can communicate between components in several ways, depending on the relationship between the components and the data flow.
+Here are some common methods for communication between components:

+1. Input and Output Properties:
+   - Parent components can pass data to child components using input properties.
+   - Child components can emit events using output properties to notify the parent component of changes.
+   - This is a unidirectional data flow, with data flowing from parent to child and events flowing from child to parent.

+2. Services:
+   - Services are singleton objects that can be used to share data and functionality between components.
+   - Components can inject the same service and interact with shared data.
+   - This is a good approach for sharing data or functions across unrelated components.

+3. Event Emitters and Observables:
+   - You can use RxJS Observables and subjects to create custom event emitters.
+   - Components can subscribe to these observables to receive updates when events occur.
+   - This allows for more complex, flexible communication patterns.

+4. @ViewChild and @ViewChildren:
+   - You can use ViewChild and ViewChildren decorators to access child components from a parent component.
+   - This allows you to directly interact with child component methods and properties.

+5. @Input and @Output Decorators:
+   - Components can use the @Input decorator to accept data from their parent components.
+   - The @Output decorator allows components to emit events that the parent can subscribe to.

+6. Router and Query Parameters:
+   - You can pass data between components using route parameters or query parameters when navigating between routes.

+**7. NgRx/Redux:**
+   - For managing complex state and communication in large Angular applications, you can use NgRx, which implements the Redux pattern.
+   - This provides a centralized store and actions for communication and **state management.**

+For more complex scenarios or inter-component communication, **services** and **observables** may be a better choice.

 ---